etal/cnvkit/doc/importexport.rst

 import-seg
 ----------

-Convert a file in the `SEG format <https://software.broadinstitute.org/software/igv/SEG>`_ (e.g. the output of standard CBS or the GenePattern server) into one or more CNVkit .cns files.
+Convert a file in the :ref:`segformat` format (e.g. the output of standard CBS or the GenePattern server) into one or more CNVkit .cns files.

 The chromosomes in a SEG file may have been converted from chromosome names to integer IDs.
 Options in ``import-seg`` can help recover the original names.